Swingjugend: Ways of resistance

 Though they were not an organised political-opposition organisation, the whole culture of the Swing Kids evolved into a non-violent refusal of the civil order and culture of National Socialism.

 From a paper of the National Youth Leader:

 The members of the Swing youth oppose today's Germany and its police, the Party and its policy, the Hitlerjugend, work and military service, and are opposed, or at least indifferent, to the ongoing war.
 They see the mechanisms of National Socialism as a "mass obligation".
 The greatest adventure of all times leaves them indifferent; much to the contrary, they long for everything that is not German, but English.

 From 1941, the violent repression by the Gestapo and the Hitlerjugend shaped the political spirit of the swing youth.
 Also, by police order, people under 18 were forbidden to go to dance bars, which encouraged the movement to seek its survival in clandestine measures.

 The strict regimentation of youth culture in Nazi Germany through the Hitler Youth led to the emergence of several underground protest movements, through which adolescents were better able to exert their independence.
-There were street gangs (Meuten) of working class youths who borrowed elements from socialist and communist traditions to forge their own identities, and there were less politically motivated groups, such as the Edelweiss Pirates (Edelweißpiraten), who acted in defiance of Hitler Youth norms.
+There were street gangs (Meuten) of working class youths who borrowed elements from socialist and communist traditions to forge their own identities.
+There were less politically motivated groups, such as the Edelweiss Pirates (Edelweißpiraten), who acted in defiance of Hitler Youth norms.
 A third group, consisting mainly of upper middle class youths, based their protest on their musical preferences, rejecting the völkisch music propagated by the party for American jazz forms, especially swing.